 Unfortunately, it is only available as an injection which must be administered directly into a vein by a veterinarian.
 Moreover, if any of the drug leaks outside of the vein, it causes a very nasty chemical burn in the area.
-If your cat is difficult to restrain and handle, this drug would not be selected for use in a cancer chemotherapy protocol.
-Taking a blood sample on a fractious cat can be done from a pinprick of an ear vein while the cat is wrapped in a towel or zipped into a restraint bag.
-But an intravenous injection of vincristine demands cooperation from the patient since a large vein, like that running on the inside of the hind leg or along the top of the front leg, is needed to assure that none of the drug is injected into tissue.

-However, if your cat is easy-going and tractable, vincristine is definitely a very good option.
-The stability of the drug has been greatly improved over the past five years, greatly extending its shelf-life and decreasing its cost.
+If your pet is difficult to restrain and handle, this drug would probably not be selected for use in a cancer chemotherapy protocol.
+However, for the easy-going and tractable pet, vincristine is definitely a very good option.
+The stability of the drug has been greatly improved over the past five years, greatly extending its shelf-life.
 Thus, many veterinarians now keep the drug on hand since it is so safe, very effective, and now affordable.
 For those clinics that do not keep the drug in stock, it is readily available through any human hospital pharmacy.
 It is a very commonly used drug in human medicine.